 Hiking and nature discoveries

-Haute-Savoie is a paradise for lovers of wide-open spaces.
-Each village is a starting point for numerous marked trails, suitable for all levels.
-From Talloires or Menthon-Saint-Bernard, set out to discover the roc de Chère or the plateaus of Tournette, with breathtaking views over Lake Annecy.
-On the mountain side, legendary hikes await you: the tour des Fiz, the lac Blanc, the circus of Sixt-Fer-à-Cheval, or the col des Aravis from La Clusaz.
-Wildlife, flowered pastures, breathtaking panoramas: each outing is an immersion in a preserved nature.
-For families, playful walks dotted with explanatory signs or activities such as blueberry picking allow you to combine pleasure and discovery.
+Haute-Savoie is a paradise for lovers of wide open spaces.
+Each village is a starting point for a multitude of marked trails, suitable for all levels.
+From Talloires or Menthon-Saint-Bernard, set out to discover the Roc de Chère or the plateaus of the Tournette, with plunging views over Lake Annecy.
+In the mountains, legendary hikes await you: the tour of the Fiz, the Lac Blanc, the Sixt-Fer-à-Cheval cirque, or the Aravis pass from La Clusaz.
+Wildlife, flowery alpine pastures, breathtaking panoramas: each outing is an immersion in preserved nature.
+For families, playful walks dotted with explanatory signs or activities such as blueberry picking combine pleasure and discovery.

 Festivals and cultural events

-In all seasons, the villages of Haute-Savoie live to the rhythm of festivals, traditional celebrations, and cultural events.
-In summer, Megève hosts open-air classical music concerts, while Chamonix vibrates to its jazz festival or the CosmoJazz Festival, blending music and nature in unusual places.
-In Yvoire, the medieval festivals plunge visitors into another time, with period costumes and street performances.
-In winter, the magic happens with typical Christmas markets, torchlight descents, or on-slope entertainment.
-In each village, these events celebrate know-how, gastronomy, history, and mountain spirit, and are a perfect opportunity for an authentic encounter with the locals.
+In every season, the villages of Haute-Savoie live to the rhythm of festivals, traditional celebrations, and cultural events.
+In summer, Megève hosts open-air classical music concerts, while Chamonix vibrates to the sound of its jazz festival or the CosmoJazz Festival, blending music and nature in unusual venues.
+In Yvoire, the medieval festivals immerse visitors in another time, with period costumes and street performances.
+In winter, the magic works with typical Christmas markets, torchlight descents, or slope animations.
+In every village, these events celebrate know-how, gastronomy, history, and mountain spirit, and are a perfect opportunity for an authentic encounter with the locals.

 Winter sports and snow pleasures

-Haute-Savoie is a land of snow and sliding par excellence.
-From family resorts like La Clusaz or Samoëns to legendary domains like Chamonix or Megève, the offer is varied, rich, and accessible to all.
+Haute-Savoie is a land of snow and gliding par excellence.
+Family resorts like La Clusaz or Samoëns, to legendary domains like Chamonix or Megève, the offer is varied, rich, and accessible to all.
 Alpine skiing, cross-country skiing, snowboarding, but also snowshoeing, sledding, dog sledding, fatbiking on snow, or even outdoor Nordic baths: the possibilities are endless.
-Beginners will find secure spaces and quality ski schools, while the more experienced can venture on off-piste routes or try a descent of the Vallée Blanche with a guide.
-The atmosphere in the villages remains warm and lively, between firesides, mulled wine on terraces, and mountain evenings around a fondue or raclette.
+Beginners will find safe areas and quality ski schools, while the more experienced can venture on off-piste routes or try a descent of the Vallée Blanche with a guide.
+The atmosphere in the villages remains warm and lively, between fireplaces, mulled wine on terraces, and mountain evenings around fondue or raclette.

 Plan your visit to Haute-Savoie